nodejs/TSC/README.md

   Projects must be: Transparent, Participatory and Effective.
 * Ensure that the Node.js Foundation and the TSC does not "pick a winner" in the ecosystem by equally and fairly mentoring multiple projects that serve similar use cases.
-Admitting project's for incubation, or chartering mature projects, is not an endorsement by the Node.js Foundation or TSC on the technical merits of a project; rather, it is an endorsement that the project adheres to the Node.js Foundation and TSC's open governance values.
+Admitting projects for incubation, or chartering mature projects, is not an endorsement by the Node.js Foundation or TSC on the technical merits of a project; rather, it is an endorsement that the project adheres to the Node.js Foundation and TSC's open governance values.